dolthub/dolt/README.md

           sql-server - Starts a MySQL-compatible server.
                  log - Show commit logs.
                 diff - Diff a table.
-               merge - Merge a branch.
+               blame - View an annotated version of a table showing the latest revision to each row. merge - Merge a branch.
               branch - Create, list, edit, delete branches. checkout - Checkout a branch or overwrite a table from HEAD.